mysociety/alaveteli/doc/INSTALL.md

 Debian users should add the mySociety debian archive to their `/etc/apt/sources.list` as described above.
 Doing this and following the above instructions should install a couple of custom dependencies.
-Users of other platforms will have to install these dependencies manually, as follows:
+Users of other platforms can optionally install these dependencies manually, as follows:

 1. If you would like users to be able to download pretty PDFs as part of